Maple Hot Sauce with Brown Butter

 Instructions

-1. Brown butter.
-Melt butter over medium heat, swirling until it turns golden brown with a nutty aroma.
-Transfer to a bowl to cool.
-Be careful to avoid burning.
+1. Brown the butter.
+Melt the butter in a saucepan over medium heat, swirling occasionally until it turns golden brown and smells nutty.
+Transfer to a heatproof bowl to cool.

 Top Tips